 Manufacturers:

-Specific Construction Contractors & Trades: There will be a small effect on trades that install commercial dryers who may be required to adopt a small change in their practices.
+Specific Construction Contractors & Trades: There will be a small effect on trades that install commercial dryers who may be require a small change in their practices.

 Construction Supply Industry:

 Specialty Trades:

 Types of Buildings:

 Fire Protection Industry:

 TYPES OF SERVICES REQUIRED:

 Reporting.
 Brief Description

 Record Keeping.
 Brief Description

 Other.
 Brief Description

+I